lbke/ssr-theory/readme.md

 Finally, we develop an API that encompasses all possible server-rendering approaches, should they happen at build-time, request-time, or somewhere in-between.
 From this study, we conclude that the division between static and request-time rendering is mostly fictional and sums up to a problem of cache configuration, and that static rendering in particular has been vastly underused until recently.

+## Related work

+If you believe some work should appear in this section, please reach us out: contact@lbke.fr.
+Most definitions we

 ## Definitions

 ### Server rendering